2do2go/esencia/README.md

 **Note:** also you can use `View.render({force: true})` to rerender current and all nested views independent from they `View.isUnchanged` results.

-### View.setView(views, selector, index)

-*Alias:* View.setViews(views, selector, index)

-`View.setView` is using for creating nested views.
-Nested views will be attached to DOM element that apply `selector`.
-One DOM element may contain many views.

-Arguments:
+### Manage nested views

+This methods is using for get, set and remove nested views.
+Their have all or several of following arguments:

 * `views`